marta-canizares/heroApp/README.md

 ## Json Server

-If you don't have installed Json server, please install with: `npm install json-server`
+If you don't have installed Json server, please install with: `npm install -g json-server`

-Run `json-server --watch db.json` for a new server.
+Run `json-server db.json` for a new server.

-Paste in file db.json the information that is in `assets/data.json`.

 Navigate to `http://localhost:3000/`.